vtunka/kojak/README.md

 The Kojak virtual appliance is configured with a set of default options.
 These can be easily modified by editing the variables in install.sh.
 Installation directories, iso location and virtual machine resources allocations (Mem, CPU and Storage etc) can all be reconfigured as required.
-The appliance is configured with with a static ipaddress taken from the pool of ip addresses from the "default" network that is configured with libvirt.
+The appliance is configured with with a static ipaddress taken from the pool of ip addresses from the "default" network that is configured with Libvirt.

 You can access the appliance via ssh at 192.168.122.2 using the following credentials: